vivienherq/cs2103-tp-eventwise/docs/UserGuide.md

 ### Create Event: `event`

-This feature creates a new event object with the event name, description date and time and is stored into the event list.
+This feature creates a new event object with the event name, description fromDate and time and is stored into the event list.

 Format: `event n/NAME d/DESC dt/DT`